HELOC credit score requirements

-Understanding why your HELOC credit score matters
+Understanding why your credit score matters for a HELOC

 Your credit score is not the only part of your financial life that matters when getting approved for a HELOC, but it's one of the key requirements.
 Having a good credit score shows lenders that you are a responsible borrower who is likely to make payments on time and to pay off your debt.

-Getting a HELOC with a lower credit score
+How to get a HELOC with a lower credit score

-The CLTV ratio is calculated by looking at your existing home mortgage balance (how much you already owe on your home), plus the amount of money you are seeking to borrow with a HELOC, divided by your home value:
+You combined loan-to-value (CLTV) ratio is calculated by looking at your existing home mortgage balance (how much you already owe on your home), plus the amount of money you are seeking to borrow with a HELOC, divided by your home value:

 CLTV = (HELOC amount that you want to borrow + Existing Mortgage Balance) / Assessed Value of Home

 However, you might need to be prepared to pay a higher interest rate or accept a lower borrowing limit than you could qualify for with a higher credit score.
 Lenders may charge a higher interest rate or offer a lower loan amount to minimize the risk of nonpayment on the loan.

 If you are concerned about your credit score, you might consider applying for a lower HELOC amount so that your CLTV ratio is well below 90%, to improve the chances of being approved.

-Reviewing your HELOC credit score
+Tips to maximize your HELOC credit score